 - “Sighted users, you don’t have to parse content you don’t want to.”

-- “Assistive technology users, and sighted keyboard users, you likely do have to interact with content that you may not want to.”
-E.g. hidden focusable links would still be tabbed to.
-While standard methods for navigating content on a page, with assistive technologies, would still parse the hidden text.
+- “Screen reader users, and sighted keyboard users, you likely do have to interact with content that you may not want to.”
+E.g. hidden focusable links would still be accessible.
+And standard methods for navigating content on a page, with assistive technologies, would still parse the hidden text.

-Creating equality in user experiences is imperative in ensuring you’re providing the best, and most consistent user experience to everyone.
-So if content is meant to be hidden, make sure it’s hidden to all users.
+Creating UX parity is imperative in ensuring you’re providing the best, and most consistent user experience to everyone.
+So if content is meant to be hidden, make sure it’s hidden to everyone.

 ARIA Accordion Script

 You can find the source for the script on GitHub, where I document additional functionality and options that are available.
-Please read through the documentation (it’s not too long/hard to parse!) for additional context on how the accordion script functions, and the role that ARIA plays in the user experience.
+Please read through the documentation (it’s not too long) for additional context on how the accordion script functions, and the role that ARIA plays in the user experience.

 Or go right to a demonstration of the accordion script in action.